|Film Title/Year/Director/Length/Studio, Setting (or Time Period) and Brief Description|

 McCabe & Mrs. Miller (1971)

-In the autumn of 1902 in the rough, muddy northwest mining town of Presbyterian Church in Washington
+In the autumn of 1902 in the rough, muddy mining town of Presbyterian Church in Washington

 Due to his lucky success, McCabe was confronted by representatives of the Harrison and Shaunessy Mining Company that wanted to buy him out for $5,500 (the offer was increased to $6,250), but he inexplicably turned them down.
 McCabe inexplicably and stubbornly refused to be bought out by the corporate mining company.
-He then faced the ugly consequences - the appearance of hired gunman Butler (Hugh Millais), Breed (Jace Vander Veen) and Kid (Manfred Schulz).
+He then faced the ugly consequences - the appearance of three hired enforcers: gunmen Butler (Hugh Millais), Breed (Jace Vander Veen) and Kid (Manfred Schulz).

-In the final celebrated sequence set during a snowstorm, he temporarily and cowardly evaded them by taking refuge in the church, then shot and killed the three men, but mortally-wounded himself, McCabe succumbed in a snowdrift - a victim to big business, while Mrs. Miller succumbed to her addiction to her drugs.
+In the final celebrated sequence set during a snowstorm, he temporarily and cowardly evaded them by taking refuge in the church, then shot and killed the three men, but mortally-wounded himself.
+McCabe succumbed in a snowdrift - a victim to big business, while Mrs. Miller succumbed to her addiction to her drugs.

 Jeremiah Johnson (1972)

 Set in the 1830s and later, in the Rocky Mountains on the American-Canadian border